 Crops are grown near rivers that flow into Lake Urmia.
 Green fields mark these river deltas, such as the ones shown southeast of the lake.
 With little precipitation in this region, farming depends on irrigation from the rivers.
 An increasing population is putting more pressure on water resources.
 Much of the streamflow from these rivers no longer reaches the lake.

 The diversion of water from the rivers for agricultural use is probably the most significant cause of Lake Urmia’s decline.
 Several dams have also been built on rivers that flow into the lake.
 Since 1996, droughts have further contributed to the lower lake levels.
-The lake has not reached normal levels since then.

 No single fix can help the lake recover.
 But the continual monitoring from Landsat helps decision makers plan for the best solutions.